Championship Wrestling from Hollywood: Post-NWA

-On August 13, 2013, CWFH move to the Oceanview Pavilion in Port Hueneme, California, with tapings held on the second and fourth Sunday of each month.
+On August 13, 2013, CWFH moved to the Oceanview Pavilion in Port Hueneme, California, with tapings held on the second and fourth Sunday of each month.
 That same day, Matt Striker joined the announce team, and The Grappler made his initial on-camera debut as a manager.
 On October 22, 2013, CWFH and nine other wrestling promotions created a new governing body known as the United Wrestling Network (UWN).

 In 2017, CWFH would briefly re-establish a partnership with the NWA, now under the ownership of Billy Corgan of the Smashing Pumpkins, wherein Nick Aldis feuded with Tim Storm for the NWA World Heavyweight Championship.

 In September 2020, Aron Haddad was made the promotion's booker.
 On October 3, 2020, Marquez stepped down as executive producer, naming Nick Bonnano as the new EP.

 Merger and relaunch

-Due to the Omicron variant of COVID-19 causing the cancellation of several UWN television tapings, CWFH would briefly go on hiatus after its September 11, 2021 episode.
-The show would return with its October 23 episode as it, along with the other Championship Wrestling programs, would later feature footage from the November 20th UWN Primetime Live event, and "best of" clip shows.
+Due to the Omicron variant of COVID-19 causing the cancellation of several UWN television tapings, CWFH would briefly go on hiatus after its September 11, 2021 episode.</ref The show would return with its October 23 episode as it, along with the other Championship Wrestling programs, would later feature footage from the November 20th UWN Primetime Live event, and "best of" clip shows.

 On February 17, 2022, the United Wrestling Network announced in a press release that they will be merging CWFH with Championship Wrestling from Arizona and Championship Wrestling from Atlanta into a singular entity under the Championship Wrestling presented by CarShield branding.
 The first taping for the new show took place at the Irvine Improv in Irvine, California on March 22.
 The new show would premiere on the weekend of April 24, 2022.